Newsletter

 From left: Rabbi Emeritus Richard Camras, Rabbi Adam Schaffer, Rabbi Daniel Cotzin Burg and Rabbi Emeritus Stewart Vogel on Rabbi Burg’s first day at Hamakom.
 Credit: Courtesy of Hamakom.

-Hamakom marked a leadership transition as Rabbi Daniel Cotzin Burg officially began his tenure as senior rabbi, succeeding Rabbis Richard Camras and Stewart Vogel following decades of leadership and the successful merger that united their two congregations into one Jewish community.
+Hamakom marked a leadership transition as Rabbi Daniel Cotzin Burg officially began his tenure as senior rabbi, succeeding Rabbis Richard Camras and Stewart Vogel, following decades of leadership and the successful merger that united their two congregations into one Jewish community.

-Effective July 1, Rabbis Camras and Vogel assumed the title of Rabbi Emeritus, concluding a chapter that culminated in the 2023 merger of Shomrei Torah Synagogue and Temple Aliyah to create Hamakom.
+Effective July 1, Rabbis Camras and Vogel assumed the title of rabbi emeritus, concluding a chapter that culminated in the 2023 merger of Shomrei Torah Synagogue and Temple Aliyah to create Hamakom.
 At a time when many congregations face declining membership, the two Conservative synagogues chose to come together to build a stronger future, creating a large Jewish community serving the West San Fernando and Conejo Valleys.

 “When Rabbi Vogel and I first began discussing the future of our congregations, we believed our responsibility was not only to serve the community we had, but to help create the community that would thrive for decades to come,” said Camras.
 “We are proud of what Hamakom has become and excited to welcome Rabbi Burg as the leader who will guide the congregation into its next chapter.”

 “One of the great privileges of our rabbinate has been helping build a community willing to embrace change while remaining grounded in Jewish tradition,” said Vogel.
-“Rabbi Burg brings the vision, warmth, and leadership needed to help Hamakom continue growing and serving future generations.”
+“Rabbi Burg brings the vision, warmth and leadership needed to help Hamakom continue growing and serving future generations.”

 “Having studied at the Ziegler School more than two decades ago, I’m delighted to reconnect with the vibrant LA Jewish scene.
-My rabbinate has been built around creating and nurturing dynamic Jewish community and fostering relationships across difference.
+My rabbinate has been built around creating and nurturing a dynamic Jewish community and fostering relationships across differences.
 Hamakom draws strength from the rich heritage of its two legacy congregations.
 The cohesive community Rabbis Vogel and Camras have built with the raw materials of two very different shuls is even greater than the sum of its parts.
 I can’t wait to see where we go from here!”

 “Rabbis Camras and Vogel gave Hamakom an extraordinary foundation,” said Hamakom president Paula Russell.
 “Our responsibility was to find a leader who could honor that legacy while helping us imagine what comes next.
 Rabbi Burg was the clear choice.
-He embodies the values, creativity, and spiritual depth that define our community, and we are excited to partner with him as Hamakom continues to grow and inspire Jewish life for generations to come.”
+He embodies the values, creativity and spiritual depth that define our community, and we are excited to partner with him as Hamakom continues to grow and inspire Jewish life for generations to come.”

 About & contact the publisher